koopjs/koop-provider-marklogic/README.md

 ---
 ## Configuring the Connector
 ### Settings
+The project uses the [config](https://www.npmjs.com/package/config) package to manage configurations.
+Update the necessary config/FILENAME.json file.
+You can use the config/default.json as a starting point.
+To make use of your configuration execute `export NODE_ENV=<environment>` before you run `node server.js`.

+### Test Settings
-The project uses [gradle properties plugin](https://github.com/stevesaliman/gradle-properties-plugin) to manage properties for different environments.
-Create a `gradle-<environment>.properties` file in the base project directory to specify your environment settings.
+The test project uses the above node settings for the node server and [gradle properties plugin](https://github.com/stevesaliman/gradle-properties-plugin) to manage environment properties for gradle.
+Create a `/test/gradle-<environment>.properties` file to specify your environment settings that match your `/config/<environment>.json`.

 The following properties can be overriden: